-She said there came a point when she realized she could do more.
+There came a point when Veronica Quiroga realized she could do more.
 A senior at Fordham University in New York last year, Ms. Quiroga saw her beloved Bronx devastated by the pandemic.
 So she did what she thought she could do best: She gave her neighbors a voice.

-We’d love to hear your stories of how moments of transformation have enabled you to bring healing and resilience to your communities, helping to uplift others.
-Please send your stories to email@example.com.
+One goal of our events is to inspire action.
+We’d love to hear your stories of how moments of transformation have helped you bring healing and resilience to your communities, helping to uplift others.
+Please send your stories to firstname.lastname@example.org.
 We’ll be sure to share them.